Hwks-9026/PlumBlossom/DESIGN_DOC.md

 *some notation: %rX signifies any of the general purpose registers. ex: JZ %r0.
 If multiple registers are needed for an instruction they will be notated %rA, %rB, etc. Anytime a general purpose register can be used, %J may be used to write to or read from the* **J** *register*

 ## 0 Extra Words
 0x00: NOP               - No operation.
 0x01: JMP               - The jump instruction takes program execution to the address that is the **J** register.
 0x02: CAL               - Store address of next byte on the stack and execute JMP.
 0x03: RET               - Return from subroutine by popping stack and then jumping there.
+0x04: STP               - Stop the CPU and dump register content.
+EMULATOR ONLY
 ## 1 Extra Word
 0x10: JNZ %rX           - JMP if %rX is not zero.
 0x11: JIZ %rX           - JMP if %rX is zero.